kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-08-13-http-in-depth.md

 comments: true
 ---

-It has been quite a time since I last wrote through my blog and the reason is not being able to find the time enough to put into it.
+It has been quite a time since I last wrote through my blog and the reason is not being able to find enough time into it.
 I finally got some time today and since HTTP/2 has been released for some time now, I thought to spend some time writing about it.

 It is necessary for the developers, well web developers at the very least, to know about HTTP as it powers the whole web and knowing it is definitely going to help you develop better applications.
-In this article, I am going to be discussing about what HTTP is, how it came to be, where it is today and how did we get here.
+In this article, I am going to be discussing what HTTP is, how it came to be, where it is today and how did we get here.

 ## What is HTTP?